Techtonica/curriculum/testing-and-tdd/backend-testing.md

 response you've configured, if not it will result in a test failure.

 **An Example:**
-For now don't worry about what files these live in as we'll deal with that later.

 ```javascript
 // TODO: this example taken ~directly from the scotch.io page, should probably